 Unfortunately, Mr. Russell got his facts wrong.
 Zoologists place humans in the order Primate (family Hominidea), not in the order Carnivora.
 Furthermore, like rats, humans are omnivores, not carnivores.
 But more troubling is Mr. Russell’s belief that humans should look to nature for moral guidance.
 He justifies meat-eating in humans on the grounds that other animals eat one another.
 I suspect, however, that he does not approve of gang rape, adultery, cannibalism, and the consumption of feces, all of which are practiced in nature by our four-legged brethren.
-While moral codes exist in other species (see here), humans have the capacity — and, indeed, the responsibility — to operate on a higher ethical plane.
+While moral codes exist in other species (see here), humans have the capacity—and, indeed, the responsibility—to operate on a higher ethical plane.

 The (Nearly) Universal Taboo

 As University of Miami psychologists Debra Lieberman and Adam Smith pointed out in a recent article in the journal Current Directions in Psychological Science, humans have social and psychological mechanisms to deter incest.
 With very few exceptions, marriages between brothers and sisters and between parents and their children are verboten in every human culture.
 The primary psychological anti-incest mechanism is the yuck response.
-Even the idea of sex with their mom or dad, bro or sis is upsetting to most people.
+Even the idea of sex with mom or dad or bro or sis is upsetting to most people.
 The psychologist Jonathan Haidt has found that nearly everyone is repelled by the prospect of brother-sister sex, even in hypothetical situations in which there is no chance of pregnancy (here).

 The Biological Cost of Incest

-This raises an interesting question: just what’s so bad about incest?
-Sure, having sex with your dad or your sister seems gross — but why?
+This raises an interesting question: Just what’s so bad about incest?
+Sure, having sex with your dad or your sister seems gross.
+But why?
 Some anthropologists have argued that incest taboos are learned social conventions.
 This explanation, however, doesn’t make sense to me as it does not explain the widespread existence of anti-incest mechanisms in creatures ranging from cockroaches to chimpanzees (here).
 Second, the incest taboo is about as close to a universal law as human moral rules get.

 A group of genetic counselors reviewed the research on the biological consequences of sex between relatives (consanguineous relationships) (here).
 They found a surprisingly small increase (about 4 percent) in birth defects among the children of married cousins.
-Incest between first degree relatives, however, was a different story.
-The researchers examined four studies (including the Czech research) on the effects of first degree incest on the health of the offspring.
+Incest between first-degree relatives, however, was a different story.
+The researchers examined four studies (including the Czech research) on the effects of first-degree incest on the health of the offspring.
 Forty percent of the children were born with either autosomal recessive disorders, congenital physical malformations, or severe intellectual deficits.
 And another 14 percent of them had mild mental disabilities.
 In short, the odds that a newborn child who is the product of brother-sister or father-daughter incest will suffer an early death, a severe birth defect or some mental deficiently approaches 50 percent.

 Foolish Consistencies and Little Minds